Heart failureCardiomyopathy; Congestive heart failure

 Medicare recently approved cardiac rehabilitation for some patients with heart failure.
 Ask your doctor if a program near you may be appropriate.

 Patients should weigh themselves each morning and keep a record.
 Any changes are important:

 Sodium (Salt) Restriction.
-All patients with heart failure should limit their sodium (salt) intake to less than 1,500 mg a day, and in severe cases, very stringent salt restriction may be necessary.
-Patients should not add salt to their cooking and their meals.
-They should also avoid foods high in sodium.
+All patients with heart failure should limit their sodium (salt) intake to less than 2,400 mg a day.
+(Check with your doctor for exact sodium limits.)
+Do not add salt to cooking and meals, and avoid foods high in sodium.
 These salty foods include ham, bacon, hot dogs, lunch meats, prepared snack foods, dry cereal, cheese, canned soups, soy sauce, and condiments.
 Some patients may need to reduce the amount of water they consume.
 People with high cholesterol levels or diabetes require additional dietary precautions.
-[For more information on diet and heart health, see In-Depth Report #43: Heart-healthy diet. ]

 Here are some tips to lower your salt and sodium intake:

 People with heart failure used to be discouraged from exercising.
-Now, doctors think that exercise, when performed under medical supervision, is extremely important for stable patients with stable conditions.
+Now, doctors think that exercise, when performed under medical supervision, is extremely important for stable patients.
+The American Heart Association recommends exercise (or regular physical activity) as safe and effective for patients with heart failure who are able to participate.
 Studies have reported that patients with stable conditions who engage in regular moderate exercise (three times a week) have a better quality of life and lower mortality rates than those who do not exercise.
 However:

 Studies report benefits from specific exercises:

 - Progressive strength training may be particularly useful for patients with heart failure since it strengthens muscles, which commonly deteriorate in this disorder.
 Strength training typically uses light weights, weight machines, or even the body's weight (leg raises or sit-ups, for example).
 Even performing daily handgrip exercises can improve blood flow through the arteries.